Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Forecasting Study

-\paragraph{Data and Notation} We use the same data set as in \cite{marcjasz2023distributional,hirsch2024online,brusaferri2024line}, which consists of electricity prices for the German day-ahead market from 2015-01-01 to 2021-01-01.
-In line with previous works, we use the data until 2018-12-26 as initial training set, leaving 736 observations and therefore more than 2 years, as it is best practice \citep{lago2021forecasting}, for out-of-sample testing.
-Additionally, the data set contains day-ahead renewable production forecasts, load forecasts and prices for fundamental commodities.
-The data is available at the \texttt{Github} repository of \cite{marcjasz2023distributional}.
-We denote the electricity price for day $t$ and hour $h \in 0, ..., 23$ as $y_{th}$ and therefore have $\mat{Y} = (\vec{y}_0, ..., \vec{y}_{23})$ as the 24-dimensional ($D=H=24$) response matrix.
-We therefore, in this application study, we have $T$ corresponding to $N$ and $H$ corresponding to $D$ in the general notation.
-All fundamental features are briefly described in Table \ref{tab:fundamental_variables}.
+\review{We use the same data set as in \cite{lipiecki2024postprocessing}, which consists of electricity prices for the German day-ahead market from 2015-01-01 to 2024-01-01 exclusive.
+In line with previous works, we use the data until 2018-12-26 as initial training set, leaving 1831 observations and therefore more than 4 years, as it is best practice \citep{lago2021forecasting}, for out-of-sample testing.
+This dataset has been employed in various studies and to enable comparability, we further split the dataset in two sub-samples, that is 2018-12-27 to 2020-12-31 (736 days) and 2021-01-01 to 2023-12-31 (1095 days).} Additionally, the data set contains day-ahead renewable production forecasts, load forecasts and prices for fundamental commodities.
+All features are briefly described in Table \ref{tab:fundamental_variables}. \review{We use an incremental mean-variance scaling to \secondreview{pre}-process the electricity prices.
+We denote the electricity price for day $t$ and hour $h \in 0, ..., 23$ as $P_{th}$.
+We have $y_{th} = (P_{th} - \tilde{\mu}_{th}) / \tilde{\sigma}_{th}$, where $\tilde{\mu}_{th} = 1/t \sum_i^t P_{ih}$ and $\tilde{\sigma}_{th} = \sqrt{1/t \sum_i^t (P_{ih} - \tilde{\mu}_{ih})^2}$ are the mean and standard deviation up to observation $t,h$ and therefore have $\mat{Y} = (\vec{y}_0, ..., \vec{y}_{23})$ as the 24-dimensional ($D=H=24$) response matrix.
+We find that this stabilizes the estimation of covariance matrices and the normalization can be re-applied after the estimation, i.e. the covariance of $\vec{P}_t$ corresponds to $\operatorname{diag}(\tilde{\vec{\sigma}}_t) \mat{\Sigma} \operatorname{diag}(\tilde{\vec{\sigma}}_t)$, where $\mat{\Sigma}$ is estimated based on $\vec{y}_t$.
+Incremental updates of the mean and variance are straight-forward in an online learning setting using Welford's method \citep{welford1962note}.} Note that, in this application study, we have $T$ corresponding to $N$ and $H$ corresponding to $D$ in the general notation.

-\paragraph{Model definition} We propose modeling the multivariate distribution of the day-ahead electricity prices in increasing complexity.
-All models are updated online, i.e. using only the new data for each day.
-We differentiate between an adaptive estimation, which is updating a single, unconditional distributional parameter and the full conditional estimation linking the distribution parameter to explanatory variables.